thepembeweb/2022-fifa-world-cup-stats-api/README.md

 ### Getting Started

-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- Base URL: This app is hosted at the following base URL, `https://world-cup-2022-stats-api.herokuapp.com/`
-- Authentication: This version of the application does not require authentication or API keys.

 ### Error Handling